 The Einstein Gala is New Mexico’s biggest science party of the year!
-This prestigious black-tie event is the Museum’s most important fundraising event and features a cocktail reception with an amazing silent auction filled with the most unique items in Albuquerque, a delicious dinner experience among some of the most brilliant minds in science and history and thrilling entertainment featuring science experiments that will knock your socks off!
+This prestigious black-tie event is the Museum’s most important fundraising event and features a cocktail reception with an amazing raffle and silent auction filled with the most unique items in Albuquerque, a delicious dinner experience among some of the most brilliant minds in science and history and thrilling entertainment featuring science experiments that will knock your socks off!

 Proceeds from the Einstein Gala help support the Museum’s Science, Technology, Engineering and Mathematics (STEM) educational programs for K-12 students as well as professional development workshops for science and math teachers.

-For further information regarding our 2016 Einstein Gala, please contact our Director of Development, at 505-245-2137, extension 110.
+The 22nd Annual Einstein Gala will place on Saturday, March 23, 2019, at the Sandia Resort and Casino.
+For further information regarding our 2018 Einstein Gala, please contact our Director of Development 505-245-2137, extension 110.

 Join the museum for Nuclear After Dark on Friday, October 5, doors open at 5:30 pm!
 Experience the Nuclear Museum after-hours, enjoy local food trucks and brewery, be entertained with live music and watch an outdoor showing of “Modern Marvels, The Manhattan Project” in the museum’s nine-acre outdoor exhibit area, Heritage Park.
 Event is $15 per person and $10 for museum members.Learn More

 The National Museum of Nuclear Science & History is partnering with The Dinner Detective to host Murder Mystery at the Museum on Friday, October 12, from 6:00 to 9:00 pm.
 Guests will become super sleuths as they enjoy a delicious catered dinner while figuring out "who done it" after hours at the museum.
 Advance online registration is required and tickets are $70 per person or $50 for museum membersLearn More